-SYLLABUS CONTENT Unit No. Topic / Content Learning Outcomes Candidates should be able to: Cognitive Level 2.9 Gift Explain the formalities and the effect of a gift of property.
-Explain what makes a gift void or voidable under the Bankruptcy Act.
-2 2 2.10 Trust Explain trust, and alienation by way of trust inter vivos or by succession.
+SYLL ABUS CONTENT T Unit No. Topic / Content Learning Outcomes Candidates should be able to: Cognitive Level 2.9 Gift Explain the formalities and the effect of a gift of property.
+Explain the effect of bankruptcy on a gift of property under the Bankruptcy Act.
+2 2.10 Trust Explain trust, and alienation by way of trust inter vivos or by succession.
 Understand the implications of buying property held on trust.
 2 2.11 Succession Explain how an estate devolves by will and by intestate succession.
-Appreciate the difference between the Civil law and Syariah law on inheritance and the rights of disposal.
-2 2 2.12 Future interests Explain what constitutes a future interest.
+Assess whether the right of a beneficiary to dispose of an inherited property has arisen, e.g. obtaining the 2 grant of probate or letter of administration, registration of transmission on death of proprietor.
+Appreciate the difference between the Civil law and Syariah law on inheritance.
+2 2.12 Future interests Explain what constitutes a future interest.
 Distinguish reversionary interest from remainder interest of a life estate.
 2 2 2.13 Co-ownership Distinguish between the two forms of co-ownership: joint tenancy and tenancy in common.
 Explain how tenancy in common may be created at law and in equity.
-2 2 2.14 Restrictions on capacity to hold land Determine the restrictions on the capacity of companies, societies, partnerships, infants, and mentally handicapped persons to hold land.
+2 2.14 Restrictions on capacity to hold land Determine the restrictions on the capacity of companies, societies, partnerships, infants, and mentally handicapped persons to hold land.
+3 Be conversant with the Mental Capacity Act and the Lasting Power of Attorney (LPA) when advising customers and/or performing estate agency work.
 Ascertain the extent to which foreign persons are restricted from acquiring or holding residential restricted properties under the Residential Property Act.
 3 2.15 Planning and development of land Identify, interpret and extract information that describes site uses and development parameters for a specific property (e.g. the master plan).
-Explain the terms "zoning", "plot ratio", gross floor 3 area", "net lettable area", "street block plan", "void" and others.
-Describe the planning concept and development control on designated landed housing area, condominium, non-residential properties (e.g. 60:40 rule, approved use) and conservation areas.
-Identify the need to apply for permission for change of use, building works or redevelopment.
+Explain the terms "zoning", "plot ratio", gross floor area", "net lettable area", "street block plan", "void" and others.
 2